 You can find more of these and others at my ToursByLocals site

-I have prepared a couple of very nice walks in the centre of Amsterdam, which will give you a good overall idea about the history of the city, besides seeing some extraordinary buildings, squares and other places.
+I have prepared these walks in the centre of Amsterdam, which will give you a good overall idea about the history of the city, besides seeing some extraordinary buildings, squares and other places.

 Along the wall

-We walk through the streets and squares where in the 15th century there still was the medieval wall.
-We will pass some buildings that were in those days the gates to the city and you will be amazed how small the city was at the time.
+We walk over the streets and squares where in the 15th till 17th century there the medieval wall used to stand.
+We will pass some buildings that were in those days the gates to the city and you will be amazed how small the city and yet so very rich was at the time.

 Inside ‘De Jordaan’